scikit-learn/enhancement_proposals/slep019/proposal.rst

 should not push code on upstream nor merge PRs, but they would be trusted and this restriction would be socially enforced without a specific GitHub mechanism.

-**"Recurring "Contributors" Team**
+**Recurring "Contributors Team**

-Create a "Recurring Contributors" team on GitHub, which has no specific GitHub permissions, and in which we easily add people.
-The goal of this team is to acknowledge people's contributions, by displaying them as part of the scikit-learn organization on Github [6]_ on their GitHub profile, and on the project's website "About Us" webpage [7]_.
+Create a Recurring Contributors Team on GitHub, which has no specific GitHub permissions, and in which we easily add people.
+The goal of this team is to acknowledge people's contributions, by displaying them as part of the scikit-learn organization on Github [7]_ on their GitHub profile, and on the project's website "About Us" webpage [8]_.

-A Contributor is added to the "Recurring Contributor" team after championing by three Core contributors (notion of "Core contributors" as defined below).

-**"Create "Experts" Team**
+**Experts Team**

-Create a "Experts" team, also without specific GitHub permissions.
+Create a Experts Team, also without specific GitHub permissions.
 Core developers can delegate PR approval rights to someone in this team so that the PR can be merged with one approval from a Core Developer and one approval from the delegated expert.

-Beyond Developers: recognize all Contributions
+Beyond Developers: Recognize all Contributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 **Define "Contributions" explicitly**

 Give more emphasis to the notion of contribution at large (beyond code) in our
 wording.

 **Define of "Core Contributors"**